Panther Mountain (New York): Geology

 To prove his hypothesis, Isachsen needed to drill deep into the rock under the mountain and find direct mineral evidence of a meteorite strike, but this was beyond his resources.
-Then he discovered that drill cuttings from the earlier gas well were archived at the New York State Geological Survey museum.
+Then he discovered that drill cuttings from the earlier gas well were archived at the New York State Museum - Geological Survey.
 These cuttings were examined carefully, during which graduate students working for him found microscopic iron spherules — to him irrefutable evidence of an impact crater.

 However, questions from crater specialists at a conference in Budapest sent him back to look more closely at the cuttings.
 One attendee pointed out that he hadn't ruled out the possibility that the spherules had merely been deposited by a passing meteorite or comet.
 In October 1999, closer examination of tiny quartz crystals in the samples turned up shock lamellae, which could only have resulted from impact.
 A group of Canadian specialists confirmed the finding.

 The impact is estimated to have occurred 375 million years ago, during the Devonian period, when much of what is now the Catskills was either river delta or a shallow sea.
 The crater lies 2,640 ft below the surface, is 6 mi wide, and lies directly under the mountain.
-The meteorite that struck is believed to have been roughly one-half mile (1 km) wide, striking with a force equivalent to 11 trillion tons (9.9 trillion tonnes) of TNT.
+The meteorite that struck is believed to have been roughly one-half mile (1 km) wide, striking with a force equivalent to 11 trillion tons (9.9 trillion tonnes) of Trinitrotoluene.

 Isachsen believes it is possible that there may be significant hydrocarbon deposits, often associated with ancient buried impact craters, very deep beneath the mountain.

 In 2004, the European Space Agency's Mars Express probe found an analogous circular plateau in the Solis Planum region of the Thaumasia Planum area of Mars.
 While it has not yet eroded as Panther has, both are an example of inverted relief.